GiladLeef/StarterSaaS/README.md

 # SaaS Backend Starter

-This is a generic, modern and simple full SaaS backend + frontend starter template built with Go, Gin, and GORM with SQLite and Typescript/Next.js on the frontend.
+This is a generic, modern and simple full SaaS backend + frontend starter template built with Go, Gin, and GORM with PostgreSQL and Typescript/Next.js on the frontend.

 ## Features

 - RESTful API with Gin
-- SQLite database with GORM ORM
+- PostgreSQL database with GORM ORM
 - Automatic database migrations
 - Authentication middleware
 - User management